 While disinfecting your hands has become relatively common since the Corona crisis, whole-body cleansing is often only associated with showering.
 But especially if you go out a lot, visit swingers clubs, travel to other people’s premises or have a lot of sexual contact at work, it is important to have other quick solutions ready for yourself and others.

-If things have to happen quickly, special wipes and sprays are recommended to reduce the risk of infection.
-Another good alternative are special cleaning gloves that enable effective and practical self-cleaning.
+If you’re in a hurry, special wipes and sprays are a good option to reduce the risk of infection.
+Another great alternative is specialized cleaning gloves, which effectively and conveniently allow for self-cleaning.

 The right place to go for safer sex products?